yomli/ygg/README.md

 # Ygg
 🗂️  File explorer for git projects hosted on your own server.

 Your own read-only minimal GitHub!
 [Gitlist](https://gitlist.org/) is cool, but it requires `git`, and therefore a *lot* of memory.
-This one do many of the features of GitHub|list, in less than 40 KB of a single file.
+This one does many of the features of GitHub|list, in less than 40 KB of a single file.
+The beauty of it is that **it doesn't even need git**, so you can update you code the way you like.
+A webhook support is provided below.

 A demo is [here](https://dev.yom.li/projects/ygg), so you can see Ygg showing it's own source code (and that's meta).